cortex-lab/phy/docs/api.md

 **`CorrelogramView.on_mouse_release(self, e)`**

-Remove a cluster after a stationary Control-secondary click.
+Request a row-cluster transfer after a stationary secondary click.

 ---